 I recently participated in another anime, which is debuting this season, called Conception.
 The anime itself is no big deal, but it’s work and it’s always good to gain more experience.
 Apart from that, I participated in other interesting projects this year, but as they have not yet been announced, I can´t speak.

-Since then Castlevania 2 (where he animated a couple of cuts) and Conception aired where João had his debut as an animation director being in charge of correcting cuts from episode 7 (he was credited as key animator at episode 12 too, but only corrected some cuts since he was already working at another project at the time).
+Since then Castlevania 2 (where he animated a couple of cuts) and Conception aired where João had his debut as an animation director where he was in charge of correcting some cuts from episode 7 (he was credited as a key animator at episode 12 too, but only corrected some cuts since he was already working at another project at the time).

 Y’all can follow João and his projects on social media: